maxspevack/fishwrap/docs/index.md

 ### 1. Finiteness is a Status Symbol
 In a world of cheap, infinite content, the ultimate luxury is **an ending**.
 Like the bespoke *Times* delivered to the elite in Stephenson's Neo-Victorian future, a newspaper should be an **Artifact**—a discrete object with a beginning, a middle, and a last page.
 Fishwrap transforms the chaos of the web into a finite HTML or PDF edition that you can read, finish, and put away.
-The poor scroll; the elite read.
+The peasants scroll; the elite read.

 ### 2. The Glass Box (Transparency)
 Most feeds are black boxes.
 Fishwrap is a **Glass Box**.